api-platform/core/Resources/doc/fosuser-bundle.md

     protected $email;

     /**
-     * Plain password.
+     * @var string Plain password.
 Used for model validation.
 Must not be persisted.
-     *
-     * @var string
      *
      * @Groups({"user_write"})
      */